zjbpku/Dagger2Example/README.md

-a better dagger2 demo with how to use GreenDao.
+a better dagger2 demo with GreenDao.